jscheidtmann/solex/README.md

 The grating holder did not fit into the body part, so I had to sand the opening and the grating holder.
 I also sanded the body parts where they are in contact, in order get a tight fit.
 The T2-adapter fits nicely into the interface (#1).
 I printed it with-out raft (and it had no warping) and with normal layer thickness.

 So far I was unable to fit the focuser on the respective tube (#12).
 I should have printed it in "fine" setting, but did use the normal setting, as the T2 adapter fitted perfectly in part #1.
 The problem is that the tube-thread does not grip the thread in the focuser.
 Or when it does, it's only one side of the tube and the tube gets stuck after a couple of degrees.
 I will reprint this one using "fine" layer thickness and probably use another slicer that randomizes the start point of outer layers.
-Hopefully this I'll be finished with this tomorrow.
+Hopefully this will be finished tomorrow.
 I will not use a raft, but then may have some elefant foot, which I should be able to cure with a bit of sanding.

 Using the candle method I installed all Ruthex M4 and M3 threaded inserts in the body parts.
 A few seconds in the candle was enough.
 Some screws in the area where warping occurred could not be pushed fully in.
 As the screws are anyway pulling them further in, probably no problem.